-Relocating into a new apartment building at school can be a very hectic time.
+Relocating into a new apartment building at school or student accommodation can be a very hectic time.
 It’s a big change that can be mind-boggling.
 Combine that with getting off to a good academic start and making new friends, and you’re pretty much setting yourself up for a nervous breakdown!
 So, how do you get ready for the move?
 Pretty simple.
 A moving checklist.

 The stress of relocating can mold your mind into a pretzel, and cause you to overlook some things.
 Trying to recall everything you need to get done, from furniture shipping to setting up the Wi-Fi, can be almost unmanageable, which is why it’s vital to be proactive.
 With a complete, printable student moving checklist your move will be simple and stress-free.
 If you’re looking for a more standard checklist, check out our moving home checklist.
+You can also check out these packing tips for moving to help you get your stuff ready for the move.

 The following credentials will be very important for your move to college, particularly during your first few weeks.
 Make duplicates of all of them and stash them together in a secure file to make sure none of them goes missing.